bellicosi-in/bellox/README.md

-#CLOX
+# CLOX

-Clox -> a Compiler for lox implemented in C.
+# Clox  *a Compiler for lox implemented in C.*

-##NOTES:
+## NOTES:
- <- WILL BE WRITING MY MAJOR BUGS AND MISTAKES THAT I SHOULD AVOID WHILE CODING ->
+*WILL BE WRITING MY MAJOR BUGS AND MISTAKES THAT I SHOULD AVOID WHILE CODING*